 Instructions

 - Remove the chicken from the bag, reserving the marinade.
-Heat the oil in a large skillet or wok; add the chicken and stir-fry for about 3 minutes, add the onion and carrot; continue to stir-fry for 2 minutes then add the mushrooms.
-Stir-fry for 3 minutes; add the marinade along with the coconut milk, fish sauce, and Sriracha.
-Bring to a boil, reduce heat and simmer for 3 minutes.
+Heat the oil in a large skillet or wok; add the chicken and stir-fry for about 3 minutes, add the onion and; continue to stir-fry for 2 minutes then add the mushrooms, if using.
+Stir-fry for 3 minutes; add the marinade, coconut milk, fish sauce, and Sriracha.
+Bring to a boil, reduce heat, and simmer for 3 minutes.
 Taste and adjust for heat and salt.

 Poppy